buda-base/drs-deposit/DRS-BATCH-PROCESSING/parallelBatching.md

 It's advisable to run this in a subdirectory, to not clutter up your working directory.

-### Step 2:Launch `runMultiple.sh`
+### Step 2:Launch `runAny.sh`

 ** Location Note ** These scripts don't need to be run from any particular directory  Paths to other scripts are fully qualified in the calling script.
 These may need configuration in your particular view.

-`runMultiple.sh` is called with the beginning and end numbers of a sequence (e.g. `runMultiple.sh 3 6`) which sets up a call to the `makeOneDrs.sh`script. the beginning and end numbers are the numeric part of the worksList_nnn_.txt file name.
+`runAny.sh` is called with the beginning and end numbers of a sequence (e.g. `runAny.sh 3 6`) which sets up a call to the `makeOneDrs.sh`script. the beginning and end numbers are the numeric part of the worksList_nnn_.txt file name.

 Along the way, it initializes the directories for tracking progress, passing their paths to `makeOneDrs.sh`

-Note that the parallelism happens here. `runMultiple.sh` spawns one child thread for each work list.
+Note that the parallelism happens here. `runAny.sh` spawns one child thread for each work list.

 ## Step 3: Batching
 The batching process is described in [Parallel Batching 2 gdrawing][8d428e13], and is shown in ![Batching 2 flowchart](../images/2018/01/Parallel%20Batching%202.png)